bttnns/auto_share/README.md

-# Auto Share PoshMark Bookmarklet for Firefox (other browsers should work too)
+# Auto Share PoshMark Bookmarklet

     Automatically share all "active listings" in your poshmark closet.

 This script automates the clicks needed to share your poshmark closet.
+It's been tested on Firefox.
+Should work with other browsers.

 ## Features
 - repeatedly scrolls to the bottom of the page in your poshmark closet in order to load all your items. *todo*